 Interpretation encompasses a variety of activities, from guided walks to multi-million-pound exhibitions, which help to explain the significance of places and resources in a meaningful way.
-Interpretation has a key role to play in creating engaging experiences that benefit organisations and empower communities, creating social, cultural and economic prosperity.

 *Funding support notice*